Diploma in Anaesthesia Technology

 Course Skill Focus Benefit

-Advanced Airway Management Specialized intubation techniques Prepares for complex cases
+Advanced Airway Management Specialised intubation techniques Prepares for complex cases

 Technology Update Seminars Use of new monitoring equipment Keeps skills current